Accessibility statement for www.westberkshireheritage.org

 Preparation of this accessibility statement

-This statement was prepared on 22/08/2025.
+This statement was prepared on 22/08/2025. it was last reviewed on 12/10/2025.

 This website is regularly tested internally using multiple browsers/devices and Axe Dev Tools.